LiamBrem/0010-Final-Project/README.md

 - Parks: https://data.wprdc.org/dataset/parks

 ## Summary
-In order to find the "best" neighborhood in Pittsburgh, we ranked each of our individual metrics and combined them together in the final Jupyter Notebook to determine the best "neighborhood".
+In order to find the "best" neighborhood in Pittsburgh, we combined datasets, each relating to a public service, to determine the best "neighborhood".
 The conclusion of the "best neighborhood" can be found in the final jupyter notebook.